NepDisk/RingRacers-Noire/documentation/extra-features.md

 # Noire Extra Features

+## F12 Spymode
+This bind removed in Ring Racers has been brought back.

 ## addfilelocal
 Allows players to run local addons such as player skins with local skin, graphic replacements, or simple lua scripts for things such as custom HUDs.